CEA-LIST/Moirai/NOTES.md

 causally stable operations for that datatype.
 For example, in the case of an add-wins set (AWSet), this storage can simply be a sequential set, which is highly efficient, as set operations typically run in O(1) time.

+## On the matrix clock

+A matrix clock is valid if it:

+is square no clock i has an entry j greater than the entry j of clock j every entry i of the origin clock is equal or greater to the entry i of the clock i The row of the replica where the matrix clock is stored is equal to the column-wise maximum of the matrix. the column-wise minimum of the matrix is the vector clock of events that have been delivered to every replica in the system The matrix is ​​monotonically increasing, that is, each new event updates the appropriate row in the matrix by merging the incoming vector clock with the one stored in the matrix.
+As a result, the matrix can contain arbitrary high integer values